ziqingxiang/ziqingxiang.github.io/index.md

 ---

 # Ziqing Xiang
-I graduate from University of Georgia, USA.
+I received my PhD from the University of Georgia, USA, in May 2019.
 My advisor is [Dan Nakano](http://alpha.math.uga.edu/~nakano/).

 I am on the job market this year.
 My research statement is available [here](data/Research Statement.pdf).